 Our mission is to cultivate a coalition of aware and active leaders that will use their knowledge to impact our future; not only on a state level, but also on a global scale by bringing local relevance to the national and global community.

-To apply to the Spencer Frye Fellowship Program for Fall 2016, please send your resume and cover letter to email@example.com by August 23rd.
-If you have any questions, feel free to contact us.
+To apply to the Spencer Frye Fellowship Program, please send your resume and cover letter to firstname.lastname@example.org.
+Be on the lookout for new applications in summer of 2019!

 Fellows Participating in Martin Luther King Day of Service

 Fellows attending weekly meetings

 Fellows attending the Clarke County Democratic Committee Annual Christmas Party

 The Legislative Fellowship staff had the honor of meeting UGA SPIA Dean Lindquist to discuss professional opportunities through the university and beyond